Root Canal Therapy in Knoxville, TN

 - Root Canal Retreatment: For previously endodontically treated teeth that develop reinfection.

 During your consultation, we’ll determine if your case requires a root canal treatment or an alternative to a root canal treatment.
+Call our Knoxville dental office at (865) 687-8670 to schedule your consultation.

 Maintaining Your Root Canal-Treated Tooth